Start making your bookings for the 20-21 school year today!

-- NEW!
-Wonderful Water: (Pre-K, K, & 1st Grade) Learn about weather and where clouds come from.
+- Wonderful Water: (Pre-K, K, & 1st Grade) Learn about weather and where clouds come from.
 Examine living/non-living.
 Create a rain cloud in a jar, and paint a water cycle.
 Explore pollution & habitats with Frannie the Fish.

 School Programs: Grades 1 & Above

-- Dino Dig: (Grades 1-4) Excavate bones, create fossils, explore animal classification and construct a 3D dino puzzle in teams, examine extintion theories, and build a vinegar volcano.
+- Dino Dig: (Grades 1-4) Excavate bones, explore animal classification and construct a 3D dino puzzle in teams, examine extintion theories, and build a vinegar volcano.
 Standards: Science, Art, Language Arts

 - Wizard of Oz: (Grades 2-5) Describe OZ characters with many adjectives, identify anti-bullying strategies, and assemble vortex tornado models.
 Standards: Language Arts, Science, Social Studies

 - Tree-rific: (Grades 2-5) Discover diversity of tree products, measure stumps and rings.
-Take home a clay cast of identified tree part.
+Use a key to identify leaves. .
 Standards: Science, Math, Art, Social Studies

 - Wildlife Detective: (Grades 2-4) Animal investigators determine "Who Did It" analyzing clues in teams, a vocabulary game, create track print project.
 Standards: Science, Language Arts, Art

-- KEVA Plank Engineers: (Grades 1-2) Build and compare 2-D and 3-D shapes, graphing & geometic art projects.
+- KEVA Plank Engineers: (choices based on grade level) Build and compare 2-D and 3-D shapes, graphing & geometic art projects.
 (Grades 3-6) Science experiment & construction using cantilevers.
 Build, describe and follow directions with a partner.
 Standards: Science, Math, Language Arts, Art Currently unavailable due to Covid

-- NEW!
-Lake Life: (Grades 1-2) Use costumes and props to discover the metamorphosis of butterflies and other creatures.
+- Lake Life: Use costumes and props to discover the metamorphosis of butterflies and other creatures.
 Create a lake habitat group mural.
 Play a game to show the effects of invasive species in a lake.
 Learn about water pollution with Frannie the Fish.